 It’s important to be strategic about which sites make the most sense for your products, brand, and customers.
 When posting, ensure your gift cards get visibility in relevant searches by tagging your ad with keywords and phrases (or hashtags on social media) that shoppers might use to find your products or services.

 The advice above works if you can get someone to your store or website, or your profiles on social networks or marketplaces.
 But if your customers don’t know you offer gift cards, they can’t buy them.
-So you need to invest in promotions and marketing.
+So you need to create a gift card strategy and invest in promotions and marketing.

 Get the word out to your current customers through your social media channels and through email marketing.
 Create fun campaigns that include photos of your gift cards with your products, and mention any promotions you’re having.